 Lastly, the DRE alert warned that if the buyer is a fictitious person or LLC, it is possible that fraud is involved in your transaction.

 While the alert from the DRE may make you hesitant to get involved in a Charlotte short sale transaction, the risk can be significantly mitigated if you work with licensed real estate professionals.
 By working with professionals that have a record of success in short sale transaction, you will ensure a successful and legitimate transaction.
-If you are considering a short sale in North Carolina and have any questions, please feel free to contact us.
+If you are considering a short sale in North Carolina and have any questions,.